 Is Coconut Oil Beneficial to Dogs?

 Any natural substance with supposed antibacterial, antifungal, and antiviral properties is likely to become popular with people looking for natural remedies.
 All of the hype makes coconut oil sound like a miracle food.
 However, it's essential for dog owners to understand that none of these claims are backed up by science.
 In truth, studies have been largely inconclusive regarding the purported benefits of coconut oil.
 Additionally, these studies have mainly been done on humans and not animals.

 Some people believe that the MCTs found in coconut oil may aid in digestion, heal digestive disorders, and reduce inflammation.
 It is also possible that MCTs can help with brain energy and cognition in older dogs.

 Some owners report that the topical use of coconut oil has improved skin conditions such as hot spots or itchy, dry skin.
-These owners use over the counter shampoos made with organic coconut oil and recipes for DIY paw balm to not only achieve these results but also to help give their dog a shiny, glossy coat.
+These owners used over-the-counter shampoos made with organic coconut oil and recipes for DIY paw balm to not only achieve these results, but to also help give their dog a shiny, glossy coat.

 Other anecdotal evidence suggests that coconut oil may help with metabolic functions, aid in weight loss, and alleviate pain from arthritis as well as improving bone health.